The quick answers page for the Mississippi governor’s race.

 How does msgovrace.com handle rumors and speculative names?

 By labeling them honestly.
 The site separates declared candidates, credible contenders, watchlist names, and bench-chatter mentions so readers can see the market without mistaking every whispered name for a real campaign.
-Right now there is 1 watchlist name in that middle zone.
+Right now there are 2 watchlist names in that middle zone.